IrvinTMD/irvintmd.github.io/_portfolio/1_project.markdown

 <br>
 <p>
-	Now that we have our equations, let's proceed to the compuation.
+	Now that we have our equations, let's proceed to the computation.
 </p>

 {% highlight python %}